MooersLab/pymolsnips/README.md

 Enter <em>Micro</em> on the command line to start the editor.
 <em>Control-E</em> opens the command line at the bottom of the terminal window.
-A list of key bindings are found [here](https://github.com/zyedidia/micro/blob/master/runtime/help/keybindings.md).
+A list of key bindings are found <a href="https://github.com/zyedidia/micro/blob/master/runtime/help/keybindings.md">here</a>.

 Install the <em>snippets</em> plugin by entering <em>control-E</em> in micro to open a command panel, and then enter: